mozilla-services/syncstorage-loadtest/README.rst

 Storage load test
 -----------------
-* Note: this requires Python version 3.5 or 3.6
+* Note: this requires Python version 3.6+

 To run it locally::